-- (a) The DRSP will be notified through AEMO's Portfolio Management System that a WDRU is baseline compliant after undergoing baseline compliance testing. - (b) A baseline compliant WDRU can be bid in, dispatched and settled for WDR on any types of eligibility days under the baseline methodology assigned to the WDRU.
+- (a) The DRSP will be notified through AEMO's Portfolio Management System that a WDRU is baseline compliant after undergoing baseline compliance testing. - (b) A baseline compliant WDRU can be bid in, dispatched and settled for WDR.
 The wholesale demand response settlement quantity (WDRSQ) is calculated according to NER clause 3.15.6B(c).